Atrakit Logo

 JPG — Photographs and Complex Images

-Common mistakes with JPG: using 100 percent quality when 80 percent is indistinguishable, saving screenshots or graphics as JPG which introduces visible artifacts around text and edges, and compressing the same JPG multiple times which degrades quality with each pass.
+Common mistakes with JPG: saving screenshots or logos as JPG which introduces blurry artifacts around text and edges, compressing the same JPG multiple times which degrades quality with each pass, and using maximum quality settings when 80 percent looks identical and is half the file size.

 PNG — Graphics, Screenshots, and Transparency